EOEPCA/deployment-guide/docs/building-blocks/data-gateway.md

 ## STAC Server Mode

+!!! warning
-> **Note**: The `serve-rest` command is deprecated since EODAG v3.9.0 and will be removed in a future version.
+    The `serve-rest` command is deprecated since EODAG v3.9.0 and will be removed in a future version.
 For production deployments, use [stac-fastapi-eodag](https://github.com/CS-SI/stac-fastapi-eodag).
 The built-in server remains functional for development and testing.

 ### Start the STAC Server